Skip to content

 Summary of “My Mother at Sixty-six” by Kamala Das

-The poem “My Mother at Sixty-six” by Kamala Das reflects the poet’s deep emotional bond with her aging mother and explores themes of love, separation, and the fear of loss.
+The poem “My Mother at Sixty-six” by Kamala Das reflects the poet’s deep emotional bond with her aging mother and explores of love, separation, and the fear of loss.
 As the poet travels to Cochin airport, she notices her mother sitting beside her, dozing off with her mouth open.
 Her mother’s pale, lifeless face reminds the poet of a corpse, filling her with the painful realization that her mother is growing old and might not be with her for long.

 To distract herself from these unsettling thoughts, the poet looks outside at the vibrant world—trees rushing past and children joyfully playing.
 These images contrast the stillness and frailty of her mother with the energy and liveliness of youth.
 After reaching the airport, the poet glances at her mother once more.
 Her pale face looks like a fading winter moon, reinforcing the idea of life slowly slipping away.